antsmartian/lets-build-express/chap01/CHAP01.md

 ```

 For a given `path` (a route actually) we are creating a `Route` and a `Layer` (more on that in the next section).
-The `layer` contains the `route`. `Layer` also takes few properties, which we will see in later in the chapter.
+The `layer` contains the `route`. `Layer` also takes few properties, which we will see later in the chapter.

 After creating the route and layer, we are pushing the data into the routers `stack` on this line: